Course details

 • Read and interpret medicine information leaflets

-• Dosage, basic pharmacology, packaging symbols, waste disposal, administration instructions
+• Dosage, pharmacology basics, packaging symbols, waste disposal, administration instructions

 Learning objectives